awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 1. Select the network interface and choose **Detach**\.

 1. In the **Detach Network Interface** dialog box, choose **Yes, Detach**\.
 If the network interface fails to detach from the instance, choose **Force detachment**, and then try again\.
+**Note**
+Use the **Force detachment** option only as a last resort to detach a network interface from a failed instance\.
+If you use the **Force detachment** option to detach a network interface, you might not be able to attach a different network interface to the same index on the instance without first stopping and starting the instance\.
+If you force the detachment of a network interface, the [instance metadata](ec2-instance-metadata.md) might not get updated\.
+This means that the attributes associated with the detached network interface might still be visible\.
+The instance metadata will get updated when you stop and start the instance\.
+You can’t force the detachment of a network interface from EC2\-Classic instances\.

 **To detach a network interface using the command line**